-Sexual Health Requirements by Ages
+Sexual Health Requirements by the Ages

-A young woman can start taking oral birth control as soon as she starts her period, which is around age 12.
+If needed, a young woman can start taking oral birth control as soon as she starts her period, which is around age 12.
 Birth control pills are not just for people who are sexually active.
 This type of contraceptive can be given to a girl for issues regarding irregular or painful periods, to help treat acne, to assist with issues related to polycystic ovary syndrome, and much more.

 There are a variety of medical birth control options to choose from.
 But as with any of these options there will be risk associated with them.
 Depending on what state teens live in, they may be able to receive birth control without parental consent.
 According to the Guttmacher Institute, “21 states and the District of Columbia explicitly allow all minors to consent to contraceptive services.”